SvenMarcus/deepcore-standalone/README.md

 #### Space

 - microjump: An ability that teleports a unit to a given position using the weaken enemy ability.
 It is attached to the Tartan Cruiser.
+Unlike the other included plugins this is not just an example, but a fully usable ability and is also used in Empire at War Expanded: Thrawns Revenge.

 ## Basic set up
 ### Using the framework in Galactic Conquest